 Having a computer database of patients with FSHD also means that patients that may be eligible to take part in clinical trials to help develop new treatments can be easily found, and this allows those who are interested to volunteer to take part if they wish.
 This helps to improve the equality of access to trials for patients living all over the UK.

-The registry is different to any mailing lists or contact databases you may be on with a patient organization (for example the FSHD Society's contact database) and you won't be signed up automatically.
-You need to either sign up to the registry online yourself or ask the registry team for support to sign up.
+The registry is different to any mailing lists or contact databases that you or your child may be on with a patient organization (for example the FSHD Society's contact database) and they will not be signed up automatically.
+You need to either sign your child up to the registry online yourself or ask the registry team for support to sign them up.